Catrobat/Catblocks/jenkins/README.md

 # Catblocks Docker-image v1

 Please see a template **Dockerfile** for [Catblocks](https://github.com/Catrobat/Catblocks) project.
-It is build on top of the [Alpine-v12](https://github.com/nodejs/docker-node) image with additional python2.7 installed.
+It is build on top of the [Linux Arch](https://www.archlinux.org/).
+This image is just for testing, it is properly to big for real use.

 # Building the image
 ```